Jonas Salk: Early life and education

-When he was 13, Salk entered Townsend Harris High School, a public school for intellectually gifted students.
+At age 13, Salk entered Townsend Harris Hall Prep School, a public school for intellectually gifted students.
 Named after the founder of City College of New York (CCNY), it was "a launching pad for the talented sons of immigrant parents who lacked the money—and pedigree—to attend a top private school", according to David Oshinsky, his biographer.
 In high school, "he was known as a perfectionist...who read everything he could lay his hands on," according to one of his fellow students.
 Students had to cram a four-year curriculum into just three years.
 As a result, most dropped out or flunked out, despite the school's motto "study, study, study."
-Of the students who graduated, however, most had the grades to enroll in CCNY, then noted for being a highly competitive college.
+However, of the students who graduated, most had the grades to enroll in CCNY, then noted for being a highly competitive college.

 Education

 Salk enrolled in CCNY, where he earned a Bachelor of Science degree in chemistry in 1934.
 Oshinsky writes that "for working-class immigrant families, City College represented the apex of public higher education.
 Getting in was tough, but tuition was free.
 Competition was intense, but the rules were fairly applied.
 No one got an advantage based on an accident of birth."

 At his mother's urging, he put aside aspirations of becoming a lawyer and instead concentrated on classes necessary for admission to medical school.
 However, according to Oshinsky, the facilities at City College were "barely second rate."
 There were no research laboratories.
 The library was inadequate.
 The faculty contained few noted scholars.
-"What made the place special," he writes, "was the student body that had fought so hard to get there... driven by their parents....
+"What made the place special," he writes, "was the student body that had fought so hard to get there...driven by their parents....
 From these ranks, of the 1930s and 1940s, emerged a wealth of intellectual talent, including more Nobel Prize winners—eight—and PhD recipients than any other public college except the University of California at Berkeley."
 Salk entered CCNY at the age of 15, a "common age for a freshman who had skipped multiple grades along the way."

 As a child, Salk did not show any interest in medicine or science in general.
 He said in an interview with the Academy of Achievement, "As a child I was not interested in science.
 I was merely interested in things human, the human side of nature, if you like, and I continue to be interested in that."